Carlisle United F.C.: 1904–1928: Carlisle United

 The new season's preparations also included moves to strengthen the playing staff.
-Several players were recruited from other local sides, not least Carlisle Red Rose who had severe financial difficulties.
+Several players were recruited from other local sides, not least Carlisle Red Rose, which had severe financial difficulties.
 Other players came from further afield including Tom Smith who arrived as both player and trainer from Preston North End, had also played for Tottenham with whom he had won an FA Cup winners medal in 1901.
 The Lancashire Combination era began on 2 September 1905 at home to St Helens Town.
-Despite two goals from Smith, the visitors won 3-2.
-The next game at home to Blackpool Reserves was lost 5-1 and despite a first win at Burnley, Carlisle then crashed 8-1 at Clitheroe in what proved to be almost the worst defeat of the season.
+Despite two goals from Smith, the visitors won 3–2.
+The next game at home to Blackpool Reserves was lost 5–1 and despite a first win at Burnley, Carlisle then crashed 8–1 at Clitheroe in what proved to be almost the worst defeat of the season.
 Soon afterwards a new goalkeeper, James Scott, was signed from Barnsley and immediately results began to improve.
 Carlisle were able to sustain a mid table position for most of the season.
-A rare lapse came on 2 January 1906 when the trip to Brynn Central ended in an 8-0 rout, the biggest defeat of the campaign.
-The most convincing victory had come a week earlier on Christmas Day 1905 when Hyde St George's were thrashed 10-2.
+A rare lapse came on 2 January 1906 when the trip to Brynn Central ended in an 8–0 rout, the biggest defeat of the campaign.
+The most convincing victory had come a week earlier on Christmas Day 1905 when Hyde St George's were thrashed 10–2.
 Not surprisingly Hyde were to finish bottom of the table although it was reported rather unsurprisingly that they were 'somewhat short of their strongest side' when they arrived in Carlisle.
-Despite this fact, a total crowd of 11,310 watched the two home games on Christmas Day and Boxing Day while a further 1,000 were said to have been admitted without paying after forcing entry into the ground.
+Despite this fact, a total crowd of 11,310 watched the two home games on Christmas Day and Boxing Day while a further 1,000 were said to have been admitted without paying after forcing their way into the ground.